-Following these transactions, a large portion of the sale proceeds of each company (ranging from \$39 million to \$81 million representing 33% to 60% of each company's sale proceeds) was transferred by the sellers to the accounts of five parties, including four BVI companies, for no discernible reason.
+Following these transactions, a large portion of the sale proceeds (ranging from \$39 million to \$81 million representing 33% to 60% of sale proceeds relating to each company's shares) was transferred by the sellers to the accounts of five parties, including four BVI companies, for no discernible reason.
 The accounts of the four BVI companies with Hooray Securities were opened shortly before the transactions.
 The flow of funds could not be traced beyond the BVI companies because the funds were subsequently transferred out of Hong Kong.

 These transfers were suspicious and were noted by Hooray Securities to be unusual.
-However, Cho failed to make any inquiries with the sellers into the reason for the transfers in order to fulfil the requirements of the Anti-Money Laundering Guidelines.
-Further, Cho did not ensure that Hooray Securities had internal policies or procedures in place to comply with the Guidelines nor had he appointed an officer to be responsible for disclosure by staff members of suspicions about a person, transaction or property.
+However, Luk did not ensure that Hooray Securities had internal policies or procedures in place to comply with the Guidelines nor had he appointed an officer to be responsible for disclosure by staff members of suspicions about a person, transaction or property.